Paqmind/platform/programming.md

 # Programming

-Draft and schedule the relevant topics for "Programming" and closely related series.
+Drafts and schedules for "Programming" and related series.

 ## Discrete Math I (Beginner)